Skip to content

 3. More iterations completed: GPU configurations completed up to 36% more iterations in the same time budget.

-1. Energy accuracy: 4-25% errors relative to reference values across all molecules.
+1. Energy accuracy with random init: 4-25% errors relative to reference values across all molecules in the thesis.

-3. Random initialization: Inadequate for larger systems and advanced basis sets — the primary driver of poor energy results.
+2. Random initialization at scale: Inadequate for larger systems and advanced basis sets - the primary driver of poor energy results.

 Limitations and Future Work